 Further, if you intend to solicit proxies in support of director nominees other than the Board's nominees at the 2023 annual meeting of stockholders, you must provide written notice setting forth the information required by Rule 14a-19 under the Exchange Act, unless the required information has been provided in a preliminary or definitive proxy statement previously filed by the stockholder.
 Such written notice must be provided in accordance with Rule 14a-19 no later than August 21, 2023.
-If we change the date of the 2023 annual meeting of stockholders to a date that is more than 30 days from the anniversary date of the Annual Meeting, your written notice must be received by the later of 60 days prior to the date of the 2023 annual meeting of stockholders is first made.
+If we change the date of the 2023 annual meeting of stockholders to a date that is more than 30 days from the anniversary date of the Annual Meeting, your written notice must be received by the later of 60 days prior to the date of the 2023 annual meeting of stockholders or the 10th calendar day following the day on which public announcement of the date of the 2023 annual meeting of stockholders is first made.
 The notice requirement under Rule 14a-19 is in addition to the applicable notice requirements under our Bylaws as described below.